lifaon74/path/README.md

    *  new Path('a/b/').isSubPathOf('a/') => true
    */
   isSubPathOf(parentPath: TPathInput): boolean;

   /**
+   * OPERATIONS: creates new Path after doing some operation on this Path */

+  /**
    * Returns the parent directory's Path of this Path.
 If this Path is a pure root, returns null